tapis-project/documentation/source/specialized-services/etl/user-guide/section2-createetlpipeline.rst

 2.5 Local Outbox
 ~~~~~~~~~~~~~~~~~~~

-Once the Transform Phase ends, all of the output data files should be in the data directory of the Local Inbox per its Data Configuration.
+Once the Transform Phase ends, all of the output data files should be in the data directory of the Local Inbox.
 These files are then tracked in manifests to be transferred in the Egress Phase of the pipeline.

 .. include:: /specialized-services/etl/includes/schemas/etl-pipeline-local-outbox.json.rst